Lessons from the Bamboo: 3 Must-Have Skill Sets to Create a Resilient Mindset

 - What do you feel you were born to do?

-- What are the core values that drive you?
+- What are some of the core values that drive you?

 Goals can revolutionize your life; they are stepping stones to your success.
-Write down your goals: short term and long term and start moving forward one step at a time to reach them.
+They are especially important during this rebuilding time we are facing in history.
+Write down your goals: short term and long term and focus on one thing that you can do to start moving forward one step at a time to reach them.

 Growth: Design Your Long Term Vision

-If you want to be a high performer, either personally or professionally, you must develop a life strategy that is sustainable and promotes long term growth.
+If you want to master change, either personally or professionally, you must develop a life strategy that is sustainable and promotes long term growth.
 Challenge yourself to grow and expand your imagination.
 How would you answer the following questions?

 - In what way does your vision support growth?